HPSP Scholarship: Health Professions Scholarship Program

 You must:

-What will my service requirements be during my schooling?
+What are my service requirements during my school?

-You will be placed on inactive reserve status during your medical training.
-As inactive reserve officers, you will be required to serve 45 days of active duty training (ADT) each fiscal year.
+Students are placed on inactive reserve status during medical training.
+As inactive reserve officers, students are required to serve 45 days of active duty training (ADT) each fiscal year.

-For the first two years, your duty will probably be spent attending an officer basic course or school or executing clinical training at your school.
-For the 3rd and 4th year, you will probably carry out elective clinical rotations at a military hospital.
+Your duty may include officer basic courses or clinical training at your school for the first two years.
+For the 3rd and 4th year, students may be required to take elective clinical rotations at a military hospital.

 What about after graduation?

-After graduation, Army and Air Force service members will be promoted to the rank of Captain, and Navy service members will be promoted to the rank of Lieutenant.
+After graduation, Army and Air Force service members may be promoted to the rank of Captain, and Navy service members may be promoted to the rank of Lieutenant.

 The incurred service obligation is usually a one-for-one for every service-paid year of schooling with a minimum of two years for physicians and three years for other specialties.
 There could be additional time for certain postgraduate programs.

-If you are interested in the Health Professions Scholarship Program, your first step would be to talk to a recruiter from the branch of your choice.
+If you are interested in the Health Professions Scholarship Program, talk to a recruiter from the military service branch of your choice.

 The Uniformed Services University of the Health Sciences